raystack/siren/docs/docs/tour/2alerting_rules_subscriptions_overview.md

   </TabItem>
 </Tabs>

 Once a subscription is created, let's manually trigger alert in CortexMetrics with this cURL.
+The way CortexMetrics monitor a specific metric and auto-trigger an alert are out of this `tour` scope.

 <Tabs groupId="api">
   <TabItem value="http" label="HTTP">